belindamo/derp/section_notes/05-experiment-runs.md

 Please:

-1. remove old implementations/analyses that are not enhanced 2.
+1. remove old implementations/analyses that are not enhance 2.
-3.

 # Enhanced DERP-VAE Implementation Complete ✅